 How to write one essay when applying for six different scholarships: In the first paragraph summarize your academic accomplishments and future plans.
 In the second and third paragraphs address specific requirements of particular scholarships.
 You can go over one page if necessary.

 Do not submit additional materials (transcripts, recommendations, resumé, list of volunteer activities) unless required for specific scholarships.

 Application materials must be submitted online by 4:30pm, February 15th.

 - The FAFSA/ORSAA must be completed no later than February 1st for scholarships that require demonstrated financial need

 - Remember that receiving a CHC scholarship will affect your financial aid package

 Additional questions?
-Contact Dr. Elizabeth Raisanen, Director of Undergraduate Advising, at firstname.lastname@example.org or 541-346-4437.
+Contact Paula Braswell, CHC Director of Admissions, at firstname.lastname@example.org.